 If the monthly usage is under

-100%, the projected ingested data fits in your monthly per-host allotment.
-A quota over
+100%, the projected ingested data fits in your monthly allotment.
+A monthly usage value over

-100% means that the monthly ingestion volume is projected to be over your monthly allocation.
+100% means that the monthly ingested data is projected to be over your monthly allotment.

-The service table contains information by service about the ingestion configuration:
+The service table contains information about the ingested volumes and ingestion configuration, broken down by service:

 - The name of each service sending traces to Datadog.
 The table contains root and non-root services for which data was ingested in the past one hour.